Allison-Miller/Coursera-ReproducibleResearch-Assignment2/StormData.md

 after1995$totalCropDamage <- after1995$CROPDMG * after1995$cropDamage
 ```

-For the purposes of this analysis, we will only look at the total costs to property and crops, by adding the two together into the variable we will use for the rest of this analysis (CombinedCost):
+For the purposes of this analysis, we will only look at the total costs to property and crops combined, by adding the two together into the variable we will use for the rest of this analysis (CombinedCost):

 ```r
 after1995$CombinedCost=after1995$totalPropDamage + after1995$totalCropDamage
 ```
-As an exploratory look, let's see what the total cost of storm events to property and crops since 1996 is (after removing anything tha is not applicable, NA):
+As an exploratory look, let's see what the total cost of storm events to property and crops since 1996 is (after removing anything not applicable, NA):

 ```r
 sum(after1995$CombinedCost, na.rm=T)